camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-keycloak.md

     enabled: false
 ```

-Then use that custom values file to deploy [Camunda Platform 8](../deploy.md) as usual.
+Then, use the custom values file to deploy [Camunda Platform 8](../deploy.md) as usual.